Money Service Businesses

 Let me tell you what I know about MSBs and I have preached this to banks all over the U.S. Some have listened and others really don’t care, because their upper management has said, they will not have MSB accounts and do not want to hear anything otherwise.
 There are not many ways of laundering money through an MSB.
 Additionally, the owner of the MSB must be involved in the money laundering if it is to be successful.
 If the owner is not involved and the MSB has an adequate AML Program, it is virtually impossible to launder money through an MSB.
 Take for instance an MSB that only cashes checks.
 When they deposit their cashed checks, they withdraw cash of that same or close to that same amount each time.
 It is virtually impossible for that check casher to be laundering money and I only say “virtually,” because I’ve been taught to never say something is impossible.
 However, no one, not even other money laundering experts, has ever been able to show me another method of a check casher laundering money.
 I suggest to my MSB clients that they withdraw the exact amount (to the penny) at the same time they deposit the checks.
 However, for some check cashers, that is very difficult to do because some check cashing days are busier than others.
 They do attempt to stay as close to the deposited amount as possible, or more.

-If you ask why I say it is virtually impossible, my answer is very simple.
-The objective of a money launderer is to get cash into a financial institution, not take it out.
-If a check casher is used to launder money, the check casher is supplied with illegal proceeds for use in cashing the checks.
-Therefore, eliminating the need for withdrawing cash from the bank, i.e. Operation Polar Cap.
-So if they are withdrawing cash from the bank, then they can’t be laundering money.
+Why is it virtually impossible?
+The objective of a money launderer is to get cash into the banking system, not take it out.
+If a check casher is used to launder money, the check casher is supplied with illegal proceeds that is used for cashing the checks.
+Therefore, eliminating the need for withdrawing cash from the bank (i.e. Operation Polar Cap).
+So if they are withdrawing the same amount of cash as the checks being deposited, then they can’t be laundering money (not through the check cashing business).

 Additionally, banks should not be concerned if an MSB also has wire remitting capabilities, through Western Union, Money Gram etc. (one of the larger nationally know companies).
 Because you now have at least two levels of “due diligence” protection.
 Not only does the MSB (with an adequate AML Program) conduct all the necessary KYC “know your customer” and “due diligence” checks at their business, with regard to all wire transfers, but the wire service also has more stringent “know your customer” and “due diligence” checks at their end.
 Those wire remitting companies do not allow their agents (MSB) to get out of line in any way before alerting them and shutting down the wire terminal, if necessary.
 The MSB can only wire out a certain amount, usually $3,000, for an individual before the company will be alerted as something suspicious.
 And then their computers match sender and receiver names, addresses, SSNs, similar names, etc. Don’t get me wrong, there are some MSBs out there who will attempt to skirt the law, but the number of them are so minuscule in numbers and will stick out like a sore thumb.
 If the MSB has a good AML Program, including the annual independent audit (by a qualified independent party) and training, it would be extremely unlikely.